rickylko/DoH-nslookup/README.md

 # DoH-nslookup
-Do nslookup over web page, utilizing DoH (DNS-over-HTTPS)
+Make DNS query in web page, like nslookup, by JavaScript-fetching DoH (DNS-over-HTTPS).